Ty-R/shot-challenge/README.md

 ]
 ```

+> [!TIP]
-There isn't really a restriction for what a "shot" can be, you might want a regular shot (e.g. "Breezi flick") a shot with nested challenges (e.g. "Kuxir pinch with 0 bounces faster than 100kph"), or not even a shot at all (e.g. "carry the ball for 30 seconds").
+> There isn't really a restriction for what a "shot" can be, you might want a regular shot (e.g. "Breezi flick") a shot with nested challenges (e.g. "Kuxir pinch with 0 bounces faster than 100kph"), or not even a shot at all (e.g. "carry the ball for 30 seconds").

 ## Multiplayer